-If you ever travelled to Tyrol in Austria in summer, then you probably know that cows play a very important role in the region.
+If you ever traveled to Tyrol in Austria in summer, then you probably know that cows play a very important role in the region.
 The ringing of the bells and the moos of the cows in the distance – these are the scenes that any visitor to Tyrol is definitely familiar with.
 But have you ever heard of Almabtrieb?

 What is Almabtrieb?

-I have to admit that I hadn’t heard of this tradition before my visit to Tyrol last week, but now that I’ve seen it, I would love to go back and join this lively celebration again.
+I have to admit that I hadn’t heard of this tradition before my visit to Tyrol a few years ago.
+But after attending it once, I would love to go back and join this lively celebration again.
 It’s so much fun!

-Almabtrieb is a very colourful event: the cattle (usually cows) are elaborately decorated with flowers, ribbons and other impressive ornaments.
-These colourful headdresses are called ‘Buschn‘ in German, and the lead cows have the most impressive headdresses.
+Almabtrieb is a very colorful event.
+The cattle (usually cows) are elaborately decorated with flowers, ribbons, and other impressive ornaments.
+These colorful headdresses are called ‘Buschn‘ in German, and the lead cows have the most impressive headdresses.

-What to expect – my experience at the cattle drive and farmers’ market in Reith im Alpbachtal
+What to expect – my experience at Almabtrieb in Reith im Alpbachtal

-Festivities started early Saturday morning with the opening of the farmers’ market.
-The cattle drive was planned for in the afternoon, around 2PM, and by then the main street in the village was crowded with spectators excited to see this colourful parade.
+Almabtrieb festivities started early Saturday morning with the opening of the farmers’ market.
+The cattle drive was planned for in the afternoon, around 2 PM and by then the main street in the village was crowded with spectators excited to see this colorful parade.

 And since pictures say more than a thousand words – here is a selection of images to give you an idea of what to expect when attending an Almabtrieb in Austria.

 In Austria, the transhumance is celebrated in many different places across Tyrol and these festivities attract big numbers of local and foreign tourists each year.
 Some people even plan their whole trip to Austria around these events, while some others come back every single year.

-Practical information for visiting Almabtrieb in Tyrol
+Practical information for visiting Almabtrieb in Austrian Tyrol

 Feeling inspired to visit Tyrol and attend one of the cattle drives and traditional celebrations?
 Here is some practical information.